 Director of Faith in Business

-Kina Robertshaw, a wife and mother, worked as a fashion entrepreneur in Johannesburg and Lusaka as well as establishing a number of other media and creative industry start-ups.
-Kina then read theology at Ridley Hall as an undergraduate.
+A wife and mother, Kina worked as a fashion entrepreneur in Johannesburg and Lusaka as well as establishing a number of other media and creative industries.
+Kina then read theology at Ridley Hall, first as an independent student and then as an ordinand.
+Her research on Christian entrepreneurship led her to undertake interviews of 50 Christian entrepreneurs in the UK.
+This led to publication of the book she co-authored with Richard Higginson, A Voice to be Heard: Christian Entrepreneurs Living out their Faith.

-Kina is now completing her MA as an ordinand; this includes research on Christian entrepreneurship.
-Kina is is a founding member of the charity Bookbuddies Africa which supports the development of a reading culture in Africa.
+Kina is now a curate at St Peter’s Bromyard in the diocese of Hereford.
+She is developing a series of filmed interviews, Conversations with Christian Entrepreneurs, which will be published on this website.
+She is also a founding member of the charity Bookbuddies Africa which supports the development of a reading culture in Africa.

 Chair of Faith in Business